Sairam-K26/Farming-Land_Analysis_Platform/Plant Disease Prediction/readme.md

 Matplotlib

-Flask (for web application, if applicable)
+Flutter(for web application, if applicable)

 You can download them using the following commands: